About Savannah History Museum

 Hours of Operation:

-Savannah History Museum is currently closed to the public.
+Open seven days a week from 9:00am to 4:00pm.
 Closed Thanksgiving, Christmas, and New Year's Day

 Contact: 912-651-6825Driving Directions